How To Add Charts And Graphs To WordPress

 Select the type of graph or chart you would like to create and click on the ‘Next’ button …

-- Your second row includes the series type (e.g. boolean, timeofday, etc.)
+- The second row contains the series type (e.g. number, datetime, etc.)

-If you are not sure how to format your CSV file, just download the sample CSV file provided with the plugin.
+If you are not sure how to format your CSV file, simply use the sample file supplied with the plugin.

 Upload CSV File From Computer

-The plugin imports your data from the CSV file and displays it using the graph/chart type selected …
+The plugin imports the data from the CSV file and displays it using the graph/chart type you have selected …

 Upload CSV File From The Web

-Depending on the chart or graph type you have chosen, the plugin displays various customization settings …
+Depending on the chart or graph type you have chosen, the plugin displays various customization options …

 - Pie Settings – Create 3D pie charts, draw slices counterclockwise, set the text content displayed on the slice, create a “donut” pie chart, rotate the chart’s “start” angle and set the slice border color.